 First Growth: The String Beans

-In 2000 a group of parents whose children were learning string instruments at a local school got together to share the costs of a conductor and musical mentor to the students.
+In 2000 a group of parents whose children were learning string instruments at a local school came together to share the costs of a conductor and musical mentor for the students.
 The String Beans ensemble began!
-Word got around and it soon became apparent that there was a need for a local community children’s string ensemble that did not have strict entry requirements.
+Word got around and it soon became apparent that there was a need for a local community children’s string ensemble that did not have strict entry or audition requirements.

 Replanting: The Bean Sprouts